 Sort this heading by page - If checked the heading level that you specify will be sorted by page rather than alphabetically.
-If this option is enabled, Edit View will be disabled because Edit View requires that all headings be sorted alphabetically.
+If this option is enabled, editing will be disabled in the Index Pane because the Index Pane requires that all headings be sorted alphabetically.

-Combine locators - (This feature affects the generated index only and has no effect on the Preview Pane or data entry grid.)
+Combine locators - (This feature affects the generated index only and has no effect on the Index Pane or Grid.)
 If checked, all locators for each heading will be gathered together and only the first locator for each heading level will be used to determine the sort order of the heading that is being sorted by page.
 This is usually the desired situation.